RakhithJK/OfficeDev-teams-toolkit-wiki/{Debug}-FAQ.md

 ## Overall
 Teams Toolkit allows you to debug your Teams app locally by leveraging Visual Studio Code debugging features.
 After pressing F5, several components of the app will be automatically started.
 The Teams web client will then be launched in your browser.
 Specifically, the following components may be started according to your app capabilities:
 - Tab: a react app required by Teams Tab capability
-- Auth: an authentication service acting as a proxy between the app and Microsoft Entra
 - Function: a Azure Functions app that may be needed by Tab
 - Bot: a bot server required by Teams Bot capability
-- Ngrok: a tunneling service required by Teams Bot that forwards local address to public address
+- Dev Tunnel: a tunneling service required by Teams Bot that forwards local address to public address

-> **Note**: Teams Toolkit downloads npm package ngrok@4.3.3 which contains [NGROK](https://ngrok.com/) v2.3.X.
-Customer must have a valid license to use NGROK software.
-Microsoft does not license use of the NGROK.

 During debugging, a localhost development certificate will also be automatically generated and installed to your system after your confirmation.